Quick answer

 Is my copy of A Caribbean Mystery a first edition?

-A first edition of A Caribbean Mystery by Agatha Christie (William Collins) is identified by: UK Collins Crime Club, 16 November 1964, is the first edition (with its printed price).
+A first edition of A Caribbean Mystery by Agatha Christie (William Collins) is identified by: UK Collins Crime Club, 16 November 1964, is the first edition, 256 pages.

 How do I tell the first printing from a later one?